The Parameterized Complexity of k-Biclique: Introduction

-It is well-known that many hard problems including satisfiability and graph coloring can be expressed under the $\CSP$ framework, hence solving constraint satisfaction problems is $\NP$-hard.
-One way to cope with this $\NP$-hard problem is to introduce a parameter and consider the parameterized version of such problem.
-In \cite{DBLP:conf/icalp/BulatovM11}, Andrei A. Bulatov and D{\'a}niel Marx introduced two parameterized versions of $\CSP$.
-More specifically, they assume that the domain contain a ``free'' value, say $0$ and other non-zero values, which are ``expensive''.
-The goal is find an assignment with limited number of variables assigning expensive values.
-One way to reflect this goal is to take the number of nonzero values used in an assignment as parameter, which leads to the definition of the $\CSP$ with size constraints($\OCSP$); another more refined way is to prescribe how many variables have to be assigned each particular nonzero value, this leads to the definition of $\CSP$ with cardinality constraints.
+In \cite{BulatovM11}, Andrei A. Bulatov and D{\'a}niel Marx introduced two parameterized versions of $\CSP$.
+More specifically, they assume that the domain contains a special value $0$, which is ``free'', and other non-zero values, which are ``expensive''.
+The goal is to find an assignment with bounded number of variables assigning expensive values.
+One way to achieve this goal is to take the number of nonzero values used in an assignment as parameter, which leads to the definition of the $\CSP$ with size constraints ($\OCSP$); another more refined way is to prescribe how many variables have to be assigned each particular nonzero value, this leads to the definition of $\CSP$ with cardinality constraints.
 They provide a complete characterization of the fixed-parameter tractable cases of $\OCSP(\Gamma)$ and show that all the remaining problems are $\Wone$-hard.